RHC4TP/operator-workshop/nginx-pod.md

 2. Create the Pod resource within your cluster
 3. Verify the Pod is running
+4. Inspect the Pod
-4. Enter a shell within the Nginx Pod
+5. Enter a shell within the Nginx Pod
-5. write "Hello World" to a file located at: /usr/share/nginx/html/index.html
+6. write "Hello World" to a file located at: /usr/share/nginx/html/index.html
-6. send a GET request to the running nginx server.
+7. send a GET request to the running nginx server.
 This should outout "Hello World".

       a.) apt-get update